panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const { [propName]: identifier } = expression;
 ```

-`propName` expression should evaluate to a property name (usually a string), and the `identifier` should indicate the variable name created after the destructuring.
-The second `expression` should evaluate to the object you'd like to destructure.
+`propName` expression should evaluate to a property name (usually a string), and the `identifier` should indicate the variable name created after the destructuring. `expression` should evaluate to the object you'd like to destructure.

 An equivalent code without object destructuring: